SYMPOSIUM 365 SPEAKERS

 Dr. Janet Kavandi

-Dr. Janet L. Kavandi serves as Executive Vice President in the Space Systems Group at Sierra Nevada Corporation (SNC) in Louisville, Colorado.
+Dr. Janet L. Kavandi serves as the President of SNC subsidiary Sierra Space in Louisville, Colorado.
 There, she is responsible for the company’s space programs, including the Dream Chaser® spaceplane, which is under contract to deliver supplies to the International Space Station beginning in 2021.
 Dream Chaser is a winged vehicle and the only resupply vehicle capable of landing on a commercial runway.

 Dr. Kavandi was selected as a NASA astronaut in December 1994 as a member of the fifteenth class of U.S. astronauts.
 During her time in the Astronaut Office, she supported International Space Station payload integration, capsule communications, robotics and served as Deputy Chief of the Astronaut Office.
 She is a veteran of three space flights, serving as a mission specialist on STS-91 in 1998, STS-99 in 2000 and STS-104 in 2001.
 Dr. Kavandi has logged more than 33 days in space, traveling more than 13.1 million miles in 535 Earth orbits.